petershin/liferay-learn/docs/dxp/latest/en/system-administration/file-storage/other-file-store-types/microsoft-azure-blob-storage.md

 Once you’ve configured the Azure Blob Storage Store, you can set it as your default file storage system.

-## Setting Azure Blog Storage as Default Store
+## Setting Azure Blob Storage as Default Store

-Follow these steps to use Azure Blog Storage as the default Store for the Liferay instance:
+Follow these steps to use Azure Blob Storage as the default Store for the Liferay instance:

 1. Add the following property to the instance's [`portal-ext.properties`](../../../installation-and-upgrades/reference/portal-properties.md) file: